crwgregory/golang-api-skeleton/README.md

 function in the `handler.go` file if you want to **disable** logging.

 ### Creating a super secret key
-Run the php script in the templates folder in the docker folder, that will generate a byte key that will then be copied to the docker container and be used for generating jwt's.
-The key can be used with other crypting algorithms like blowfish.
+If you need to generate a key for your server: run the script in the templates folder in the docker folder, that will generate a byte key that will then be copied to the docker container and be used for generating jwt's and hashing passwords.

 ### Verbose
 Verbose can be turned off in the Dockerfile under API_VERBOSE.
 Verbose will print err's and stack traces when set in the api response.

 ### External libraries
 [SHA3](http://golang.org/x/crypto/sha3)

+## Contributing
+Feel free to open any and all pull requests. :D